Codecademy/docs/content/general/concepts/file-system-structure/file-system-structure.md

 - `/tmp` stores all temporary files.
 - `/sys` stores information on the Linux kernel and various system devices.

 The purpose of using a defined file system structure like the FHS is so users and software can predict the locations of files and directories.
-This makes it easier to install, run, and use software.
+This makes it easier to compile, install, and run software.